University Scholarships

 1. Availability of scholarships may be limited and are awarded on a first-come, first-served basis.

-3. Students must maintain full-time (12+ credit hours) enrollment each semester to qualify for scholarships.
+3. Eligible students must meet satisfactory academic progress (SAP) requirements and maintain full time (12+ credit hours) enrollment each semester to qualify for scholarships and grants.
 Award amounts will be pro-rated for students in their final semester before graduation with less than 12 credit hours needed to complete their program.

 4. Scholarships will be adjusted to reflect changes in a student’s enrollment status up until the campus census date each semester.